danyspin97/danyspin97-site/content/blog/getting_started_with_execline.md

 wc -l
 ```

-This script, which we will call `uniq_results`, display how many unique C/C++ headers are used in the current directory.
+This script, which we will call `uniq_results`, displays how many unique C/C++ headers are used in the current directory.

 ## Script arguments

 The string passed to grep is hardcoded, it means that the script usefulness is limited.
-To improve `uniq_occurrences` we will read and use
+To improve `uniq_results` we will read and use
 arguments passed to it.

 ```